MOV — Movado Group, Inc.

 3. Forward Guidance and Outlook

-• No Fiscal 2027 Outlook Provided: Due to economic and geopolitical uncertainties, particularly the conflict in the Middle East and ongoing tariff developments.
+- No Fiscal 2027 Outlook: Due to economic and geopolitical uncertainties, particularly related to the Middle East conflict and ongoing tariff developments, the company has opted not to provide guidance for fiscal 2027.

 4. Bad News, Challenges, or Points of Concern

-• Geopolitical Risks: The ongoing conflict in the Middle East introduces uncertainty in global markets, potentially impacting future performance.
+- Geopolitical Risks: Ongoing conflict in the Middle East adds uncertainty to global markets, potentially impacting future performance.

 5. Notable Q&A Insights

-Overall, Movado Group demonstrated a return to growth in fiscal 2026 with solid financial performance and strategic initiatives aimed at enhancing brand engagement and profitability, while remaining cautious about external challenges.
+Overall, Movado Group demonstrated a return to growth in fiscal 2026, with strong operational performance and strategic initiatives aimed at enhancing customer engagement and product innovation, despite facing challenges from tariffs and geopolitical uncertainties.